 Modern steel frames are either constructed from cheaper high tensile steel or higher-grade chromium-molybdenum.
-The latter was utilised by the renowned manufacturers that are now household names (Columbus and Reynolds).
-Reynolds of Birmingham for instance have been producing high quality steel tubing for well over a century.
+The latter was utilised by the tube manufacturers that have now become household names (Columbus and Reynolds).
+Reynolds of Birmingham, for instance, has been producing high-quality steel tubing for well over a century.

-Once the Pro teams adopted these new bikes the rest of the cycling community followed suit.
-The once ubiquitous steel bike became something that only die hard fans of the material still rode.
-However, today, steel is experiencing a renaissance.
+Once the Pro teams adopted these new materials, the rest of the cycling community followed suit.
+The once ubiquitous steel bike became something that only die-hard enthusiasts rode.
+Fast forward to today and steel is experiencing a renaissance.
 With the once beloved material once again finding favour with cyclists old and young alike.

-In short, though there are many advantages to a steel framed bike the over-riding feature that anyone who has ever ridden a steel bike covets above all others, it is the unique ride quality.
-A steel bike offers unbeatable comfort, reduces fatigue as as result and lets face facts, they look stunning!
+In short, though there are many advantages to a steel-framed bike, the overriding feature is comfort.
+No other frame material comes close to offering the compliant ride quality of steel.
+A steel bike offers unmatched comfort, reduces fatigue and let’s face facts, they look stunning!

-View all Ribbles range of steel bikes here
+View all Ribble’s range of steel bikes here

 This is the reason that Ribble re-entered the steel market in a big way in 2019.
 There are now steel options available in the CGR (gravel), Endurance road, Adventure / Touring, Urban and Mountain Bike ranges.